tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/16-Error Handling.md

 to an end customer, without offering too many technical details (e.g.
 "An account with this ID already exists”).

-It is important to avoid revealing system information in the human readable response, such as composition of the backend system (e.g. component names), as this informs malicious consumers as to what vulnerabilities and back doors to look for.
-It is also important not to confirm or deny sensitive information, such as username in a username/password combination, as this informs potential attackers which criteria they have got correct.
+<ApiStandard id="HNZAS_SHOULD_NOT_REVEAL_SYSTEM_INFO" type="SHOULD" toolTip="Avoid revealing system information in human-readable responses to prevent informing malicious consumers of vulnerabilities.">It is important to avoid revealing system information in the human readable response, such as composition of the backend system (e.g., component names), as this informs malicious consumers as to what vulnerabilities and back doors to look for.</ApiStandard>

+<ApiStandard id="HNZAS_SHOULD_NOT_CONFIRM_SENSITIVE_INFO" type="SHOULD" toolTip="Avoid confirming or denying sensitive information in responses to prevent informing potential attackers.">It is also important not to confirm or deny sensitive information, such as username in a username/password combination, as this informs potential attackers which criteria they have got correct.</ApiStandard>

-In non-production instances of the API it may be appropriate to offer more verbose error messages with some technical detail (e.g. "Body should be a JSON object”).
-However, it is still recommended not to reveal too much about the internal systems which underpin the API, as non-production systems still reflect a lot of the composition of production.
+<ApiStandard id="HNZAS_MAY_PROVIDE_VERBOSE_ERRORS_IN_NON_PRODUCTION" type="MAY" toolTip="In non-production instances, it MAY be appropriate to offer more verbose error messages with some technical detail." wrapper='span'>In non-production instances of the API it **MAY** be appropriate to offer more verbose error messages with some technical detail (e.g., "Body should be a JSON object").</ApiStandard> However, it is still recommended not to
+reveal too much about the internal systems which underpin the API, as non-production systems still reflect a lot of the composition of production.

 ## Error Schema

-API Providers **MUST** document their errors in a machine readable schema.
-This **MUST** be published to API Consumers in the form of an [OpenAPI specification](./API%20Artefacts).
-See the [example API specification default error](../../api-specifications/example-agency-specification#tag/get-customer-details/paths/~1customers~1%7BcustomerId%7D/get) for an example.
+<ApiStandard id="HNZAS_MUST_DOCUMENT_ERRORS_IN_SCHEMA" type="MUST" toolTip="API Providers MUST document their errors in a machine-readable schema." wrapper='span'>API Providers **MUST** document their errors in a machine-readable schema.</ApiStandard> <ApiStandard id="HNZAS_MUST_PUBLISH_ERRORS_AS_OPENAPI" type="MUST" toolTip="API Providers MUST publish their documented errors to API Consumers in the form of an OpenAPI specification." wrapper='span'>This **MUST** be published to API Consumers in the form of an [OpenAPI specification](./API%20Artefacts).</ApiStandard> See the [example API specification default error](../../api-specifications/example-agency-specification#tag/get-customer-details/paths/~1customers~1%7BcustomerId%7D/get) for an example.

 **<span class="smallcaps">Examples</span>**